AcademySoftwareFoundation/openexr/docs/PortingGuide.rst

       #include <cuda_fp16.h>
       #endif

-  If you desire to use Imath::half inside a CUDA kernal, you can refer to it via the namespace, or define ``CUDA_NO_HALF`` to avoid the CUDA type altogether.
+  If you desire to use Imath::half inside a CUDA kernel, you can refer to it via the namespace, or define ``CUDA_NO_HALF`` to avoid the CUDA type altogether.